nateify/weather-to-icalendar/readme.md

 * Runs on http://localhost:8080/ by default
 * Input a US postal code as path
   * Example: http://localhost:8080/90210
-* Metric units can enabled by adding /metric to the URL
+* Metric units can be enabled by appending /metric to the URL

 # Limitations
 The project is a hobbyist effort intended for my personal use